SherwinInfano/19AI307_JAVA/Module-02/DAY-1/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a access modifiers using Java
+Program to implement a Static Variable using Java
-Developed by: PRAGATHI KUMAR
+Developed by: A. Sherwin Infano
-RegisterNumber:  212224230200
+RegisterNumber:  212224040312
 */
 ```